njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/README.TECHNICAL.md

 ----

 The IPython notebook, ClimatePy.ipynb, and Flask API, ClimateApp.py, use the files in the Resources Folder and will not run without them.
-These files must have the following Python scripts in the same folder with them:
+The IPython Notebook and Flask API must have the following Python scripts in the same folder with them:

 PyConstants.py